simov/purest/README.md

 ## URL Modifiers

-Purest supports a couple of tokens that you can embed into your provider's domain and path configurations.
+Purest supports a few tokens that you can embed into your provider's domain and path configurations.

 ### Domain Modifiers